kyle-dorman/bayesian-neural-network-blogpost/README.md

 	loss_weights={'logits_variance': .2, 'softmax_output': 1.})
 ```

 I trained the model using two losses, one is the aleatoric uncertainty loss function and the other is the standard categorical cross entropy function.
-This allows the last `Dense` layer which creates the logits to only learn how to produce better logit values while the `Dense` layer that creates the variance only learns about predicting variance.
+This allows the last `Dense` layer, which creates the logits, to only learn how to produce better logit values while the `Dense` layer that creates the variance only learns about predicting variance.
 The two prior `Dense` layers will train on both of these losses.
 Because the aleatoric uncertainty loss function includes the categorical cross entropy function, I weighted it less than the real categorical cross entropy function.
 These weights could be tweaked more.

 I used 100 Monte Carlo simulations for calculating the Bayesian loss function.
 It took about 70 seconds per epoch.
 I found increasing the number of Monte Carlo simulations from 100 to 1000 added about four minutes to each training epoch.

 I added augmented data to the training set by randomly applying a gamma value of 0.5 or 2.0 to decrease or increase the brightness of each image.
 In practice I found the cifar10 dataset did not have many images that would in theory exhibit high aleatoric uncertainty.
-By adding the lightness & darkness to images in the training set I am attempting to give the model more images with what should be high aleatoric uncertainty to learn from.
+This is probably by design.
+By adding images with adjusted gamma values to images in the training set, I am attempting to give the model more images that should have high aleatoric uncertainty.

 ![alt image][image4]
 > Example image with gamma value distortion.
 1.0 is no distortion

 Predicting epistemic uncertainty does take a considerable amount of time compared to just computing the softmax output and the aleatoric uncertainty.
 It takes about 2-3 seconds on my Mac CPU for the fully connected layers to predict all 50000 classes for the training set but over five minutes for the epistemic uncertainty predictions.
 This isn't that surprising because epistemic uncertainty requires running Monte Carlo simulations on each image.
 I ran 100 simulations so I expected the epistemic uncertainty predictions to take ~250 seconds.

-Lastly, The [repo](https://github.com/kyle-dorman/bayesian-neural-network-blogpost) is set up to easily switch out the underlying encoder network and train models for other datasets in the future.
-Feel free to play with it if you want a deeper dive into training your own Bayesian neural network classifier.
+Lastly, the [repo](https://github.com/kyle-dorman/bayesian-neural-network-blogpost) is set up to easily switch out the underlying encoder network and train models for other datasets in the future.
+Feel free to play with it if you want a deeper dive into training your own Bayesian deep learning classifier.

 ### Results
+![alt image][image3]
+> Example of each class in cifar10

-My model's categorical accuracy on the training data is 86.4%.
+My model's categorical accuracy on the test dataset is 86.4%.
 This is not an amazing score by any means.
 I was able to product higher scores, above 93%, but only by sacrificing the accuracy of the aleatoric uncertainty.
 There are a few different hyper parameters I could play with to increase my score.
 The most likely is the weights of my two loss functions.
 I could also unfreeze the Resnet50 layers and train those as well.
 While getting better accuracy scores on this dataset is interesting, Bayesian deep learning is about both the predictions and the uncertainty estimates and I will spend the rest of the post evaluating the validity of the uncertainty predictions of my model.

 ![alt image][image8]
-> Figure 6: uncertainty mean and standard deviation for test set
+> Figure 4: uncertainty mean and standard deviation for test set

 The aleatoric uncertainty values tend to be much smaller than the epistemic uncertainty.
 These two values can't be compared directly on the same image.
 They can however be compared against the uncertainty values the model predicts for other images in this dataset.

 ![alt image][image9]
-> Figure 7: Uncertainty to relative rank of correct logit value.
+> Figure 5: Uncertainty to relative rank of correct logit value.

-To further explore the uncertainty, I broke the test data into three groups based on the relative value of the correct logit. 'first' is all correct predictions (i.e logit value for the correct label was the largest value). 'second', the correct label is the second largest logit value.
+To further explore the uncertainty, I broke the test data into three groups based on the relative value of the correct logit.
+In Figure 5, 'first' is all correct predictions (i.e logit value for the 'right' label was the largest value). 'second', the 'right' label is the second largest logit value.
 And 'rest' is all other relative values.
 86.4% of samples are in the 'first' group, 8.7% are in the 'second' group, and 4.9% are in the 'rest' group.
-Figure 7 shows the mean and standard deviation of the aleatoric and epistemic uncertainty for the test set broken out by these three groups.
-As I was hoping, the epistemic and aleatoric uncertainties are correlated with the relative rank of the correct logit.
+Figure 5 shows the mean and standard deviation of the aleatoric and epistemic uncertainty for the test set broken out by these three groups.
+As I was hoping, the epistemic and aleatoric uncertainties are correlated with the relative rank of the 'right' logit.
 This indicates the model is more likely to identify incorrect labels as situations it is unsure about.
-Additionally the model is predicting greater than zero uncertainty when the model's prediction is correct.
-I expected the model to exhibit this characteristic because the model can be uncertain even if it's prediction is correct .
+Additionally, the model is predicting greater than zero uncertainty when the model's prediction is correct.
+I expected the model to exhibit this characteristic because the model can be uncertain even if it's prediction is correct.

 ![alt image][image5]
 > Images with highest aleatoric uncertainty